Understanding Your Numbers

 Your healthy target: Up to 100 mg/dL

 Why it matters: Your body breaks down food into glucose (a type of sugar), which cells absorb for energy.
-When this process goes awry, glucose builds up in the blood.
+When this process doesn't work correctly, glucose builds up in the blood.
 Extra sugar in your bloodstream is a sign of diabetes, a disease that can harm every organ in your body, while also damaging nerves and blood vessels.

 Your healthy target total cholesterol: Less than 200 mg/dL total